Motivating Innovation with a Misspecified Roadmap: Endogenous Innovation Cycles

-where $\alpha^{*}$ is defined in \eqref{eq:cycles:alpha-bar}.
-Moreover, when $\alpha^{*}<1$, then along any equilibrium path on which innovation occurs infinitely often, the safe action must also occur infinitely often. \end{theorem}
+where $\alpha_\ast$ is in \eqref{eq:cycles:alpha-bar}.
+Moreover, if $\alpha_\ast<1$, then along any equilibrium path on which innovation occurs infinitely often, the routine action must also occur infinitely often a.s. \end{theorem}

-Theorem \ref{thm:cycles:frontier} reveals a novel dynamic force in infinite-horizon contracting problems.
-Since innovation is the only action that generates evidence about the roadmap fit, higher innovation intensity raises the agent's misspecification concern $\lambda$ in the long run, which then tightens the maximal incentive wedge $C(\mu,\lambda)$ that can be generated by any outcome-contingent contract.
-The upper bound $\alpha^{*}$ in \eqref{eq:cycles:alpha-bar} therefore constitutes a \emph{speed limit}: it is the maximum long-run innovation intensity consistent with keeping the agent's endogenous misspecification concern low enough that continued innovation remains contractible.
+Theorem \ref{thm:cycles:frontier} is the long-run counterpart of Theorem \ref{thm:dynamic:trap-scaleup}.
+Recall that Theorem \ref{thm:dynamic:trap-scaleup} gives a local implementability condition: after a history, continued innovation is feasible only if the continuation state $(\mu_t,\lambda_t)$ keeps incentive capacity above cost $k$.
+Theorem \ref{thm:cycles:frontier} then aggregates this same local constraint along an infinite-horizon path: when innovation is implemented very frequently, the induced accumulation of misspecification concerns eventually pushes $(\mu_t,\lambda_t)$ beyond the range in which Theorem \ref{thm:dynamic:trap-scaleup}’s local inequality can be satisfied.
+The upper bound $\alpha_\ast$ in \eqref{eq:cycles:alpha-bar} therefore constitutes a \emph{speed limit}: it is the maximum long-run innovation intensity consistent with keeping the agent's endogenous misspecification concern low enough that continued innovation remains implementable.